melli79/mathGames/Readme.md

 # 3. Optimization and large-scale Combinatorial problems I
-## 3.-1 Fabergée eggs
+## 3.-1 Fabergé eggs

-Given a set of `n` Fabergée eggs, you wish to find out from wich maximum height in a tower you can drop them such that they do not break.
+Given a set of `n` Fabergé eggs, you wish to find out from which maximum height in a tower you can drop them such that they do not break.
 Even giving only 1 egg, you could start dropping it from the 1F, then 2F, then 3F and so on, until it breaks, which would then tell you the maximum height.

 Given however the second constraint that you may throw eggs at most `m` times in total, what is the maximum height of a skyscraper for which you can find out the maximum dropping height for the eggs?